thaismca/Javascript-Practices/Udemy - Javascript Bootcamp/Practice Project - Movie Fight/README.md

-# Practice Project - E-Commerce App
+# Practice Project - Movie Fight

 This projects implements a web aplication where a user can type the name of a movie in one of the search bars to see the movie stats pulled from omdbapi.com, and then search for a second movie in the other search bar, to have the stats compared.